Dribo/DTU-02467_ProjectB/content/network-analysis.md

 ## *Modularity and communities*

-The subgraph has a much lower mean degree, which could provide higher modularity and therefore communities, which are more separate, which is a good thing if we want to look at them separately for further analysis.
-The purpose of this section is to validate or invalidate this claim.
+The subgraph has a much lower mean degree, which could provide higher modularity and therefore communities, which are more separate.
+This could be a good thing in our case, since we want to do a comparative text analysis.
+A use case of this section on modularity and communities is to validate or challenge this idea.

 To measure how well the communities are divised, we compute modularity for the three aforementioned graphs.
 In technical terms, modularity quantifies how interlinked the communities are compared to a graph where edges are randomized.
 The value is between -0.5, representing complete non-modular clustering, and 1, meaning fully modular partitions within the graph (no edges across communities).

 The community detecting algorithm we use is Louvain, which optimizes for modularity.
 This algorithm first finds clusters locally, then iteratively combining clusters until the next step leads to a decrease in modularity.
 Trying all possible combinations would get the best result in theory, but this is computationally impractical.
 Hence, the aforementioned heuristic is used.

 For modularity we initially find a value of the entire graph at 0.36.
 Filtering for event only gives 0.46 which is an improvement.
 Finally, we find 0.60 after thresholding node degrees.
-Therefore, the subgraph with event- and degree filtering is the one we proceed with for text analysis.
+Because of the high modularity, the subgraph with event- and degree filtering is the one we proceed with for text analysis.